Your cloud bill grows every time you succeed. It shouldn't.

 ~$2M/yrWhat 37signals (Basecamp/HEY) reported saving by leaving the cloud.

+The figures above are AWS, but this isn't an AWS problem: Azure (~$0.087/GB) and Google Cloud (~$0.12/GB) price egress in the same band — they move together because it's a moat, not a cost.
 Sources are cited in your assessment.
 The pattern is always the same: the savings grow as you grow, because a server you rent flat doesn't charge you per gigabyte.

-I'll tell you when to stay on the cloud.
+I'll tell you when not to move.

 Who this is for